Innovations in Stem Cell Transplant Allow Parent to Become Donor

 Severe combined immunodeficiency syndrome is a rare disorder that strikes mostly boys and is characterized by a genetic defect in the body’s lymphatic system.
 Lymphocytes develop from the blood stem cells of the bone marrow.
 In children with SCID, the lymphocytes are absent or nonfunctional and their bodies cannot fight infection.
 Without a stem cell transplant, children with SCID usually die from infections in their first or second year of life.

 "Cameron’s case was an emergency.
-The sooner we did the transplant, the sooner he would be protected from infections," says John Cunningham, MD, chief of the Section of Pediatric Hematology/Oncology and a stem cell transplant expert.
+The sooner we did the transplant, the sooner he would be protected from infections," says John Cunningham, MD, a stem cell transplant expert.
 "Because he didn’t have any siblings, who are sometimes a full match, we determined his father was the best possible stem cell donor."

 Recent innovations in stem cell transplant techniques enable scientists at the University of Chicago and a few other centers around the country to purify the stem cells of parents (who are "half" matches for their children) making them acceptable for donation.
 In the past, stem cells donated from parents often rejected their new environment, resulting in graft vs. host disease (GVHD).
 A serious complication, GVHD can cause skin rashes, diarrhea and liver damage.
 Purification significantly reduces the risk of GVHD and other complications of stem cell transplant.
 This unique approach, currently being studied in Dr. Cunningham’s laboratory, is improving success rates for many children, including those who require stem cell transplants to treat leukemia, lymphoma or other diseases.